-Driftwood gray combines the beauty of natural wood with a perfect gray stain, and is available on Alder, Maple, Beech and Hickory.
+Driftwood gray combines the beauty of natural wood with a perfect gray stain, and is available on Alder, Maple and Beech.
 The differences in the underlying wood color and grain change the look of the finished cabinets, from the warmth of Driftwood on Alder and cool gray of Driftwood on Maple to the rustic look of Driftwood on Hickory.

 Check out the Driftwood photo gallery to see our Driftwood gray stain on a wide variety of cabinets for interior design inspiration.

-After being introduced this spring, our new rich, brown Kona color has become a very popular choice for homeowners and we’ve gotten great feedback on the finished product!
-Below is a gallery of different cabinet door styles and wood species in Kona as well as several finished end product photos that show the finished product in the home for design inspiration.
+After being introduced, our new, rich-brown Kona color has become a very popular choice for homeowners, and we’ve gotten great feedback on the finished product!
+Below is a gallery of different cabinet door styles and wood species in Kona as well as several photos that show the end product in the home for design inspiration.

 Most new homes have matching kitchen, bathroom and laundry room cabinets mainly because making all of the cabinets the same is the most cost effective method.
 Each time materials, finish and paint colors are changed, it adds complexity and time to the job which also increases costs.
 The fact that most homes have matching cabinets throughout does not mean this is the most appealing or best method.
 Professional designers regularly mix both cabinet materials and colors.
 This is really a matter of personal taste.